When Was The Last Time You Did Lunges?

 - Bring it back to the reverse lunge position and repeat.

 This exercise will activate the glutes, hips and thighs, differently than regular squats and lunges.
-And it puts less pressure on the knee than other lunge variations.
+And

 - Stand upright and keep feet close together.

 - Step sideways with the left foot then bend the left knee to a 90 degree angle.

 - Bring it back to the starting position and repeat.